 Shorter trees like Tart Cherry, Pawpaw, Fruit trees on Semi-Dwarf Rootstock, Wild Plum

-To best maintain your food forest, you should create a maintenance schedule based on your plants’ needs – this is especially important when your forest is first getting established.
+To best maintain your food forest, you should create a schedule based on your plants’ needs – this is especially important when your forest is first getting established.

+Most food forests will need weekly watering during the first growing season.
 Eventually, if you’ve designed well, you’ll need to water less as the food forest adjusts to the climate.

 Be Patient – especially with your trees!

-Most fruit and nut trees take years to produce, but once they start fruiting, you’ll be able to enjoy the ‘fruits’ of your labors.
+Most fruit and nut trees take years to produce, but once they start you’ll be able to enjoy the ‘fruits’ of your labors.

 Plan for the final product: don’t plant a baby apple tree in a space too small for one that’s full grown.